Question-Format Headings: How to Write H2s and H3s That AI Engines Extract

 The difference in one example: "How does llms.txt improve AI citation?" beats "llms.txt guide" every time.
 Not because the content is better, but because the heading itself signals what question the section answers.
+The AI extraction model gets an exact match: user asks "how does llms.txt improve AI citation," your heading is that exact question, the paragraph below answers it.
+Selection is almost automatic.

 How AI engines read headings

 When an AI engine processes a page, it scans the heading hierarchy to understand what the page covers.
 It models each heading as a potential question, then looks for the paragraph that answers it.
+This is not猜测.
+It is how transformer-based retrieval works.

 If the heading reads "How does llms.txt work?", the AI engine interprets this as: this section answers "how does llms.txt work?".
 Better.
 It knows exactly what question the content is designed to answer.
+The paragraph below becomes a candidate answer for that specific query.

 Topic-statement heading